Meet Our Leadership Team

 Writer and director, Robb Smith (aka Robb Rokk) is the founder and Executive Director of DeSoto Arts Institute where he teaches acting and all aspects of filmmaking.
 Robb’s mission for DeSoto Arts Institute is to provide exposure, education, and hands-on experience in the arts to anyone and everyone interested – and to prove that great entertainment can be produced without in-your-face agendas, shocking language and gratuitous content.

-Robb was born and bred a Memphis boy but moved away to the northeast in high school.
-Playing guitar and starting a heavy metal band in high school was a defining experience in early life.
-He returned to the area in the early ’90s after starting a family.
 The next defining moment in his life was his salvation experience where he met Jesus Christ.
-Robb soon began teaching in the church youth.
-He led worship, mentored youth, and preached weekly.
-He started a skateboard ministry which led to creating and producing larger local events such as the Extreme Youth Revolution (XREV) hosting a skateboard competition featuring 10 Christian metal-core bands over weekends at Horn Lake Skate Park in 2006-2008.
-He then produced the Sexual Revolution event at the Landers Center in 2009 which drew over 6000 people to hear music and messages about purity and chasing after God before all else.
+Robb soon began teaching in the church youth, led worship, mentored youth, and preached weekly.
+He started a skateboard ministry which led to creating and producing larger local events such as the Extreme Youth Revolution (XREV) hosting a skateboard competition featuring 10 Christian metal-core bands over weekends at Horn Lake Skate Park 2006-2008.
+He then produced the event titled Sexual Revolution at the Landers Center in 2009 which drew over 6k people to hear music and messages about purity and chasing after God before all else.

 Creating and ever-evolving, Robb began making music videos for Nashville artists and then began writing screenplays.
 Working with a student crew, four of his films have made the top ten cut in the Memphis Film Prize with those films and other student films playing in and winning awards in numerous festivals around the world.